 Our Zambian Exchange Programme links Kingsmead School with Mukuba Boys’ and Helen Kaunda Girls’ Schools in Kitwe, Zambia.
 The programme follows a two year cycle where both students and teachers make reciprocal exchange visits.
 The first exchange took place in 2000-2001 and since then more than 250 students and numerous staff from the three schools have taken part in this life changing experience.

 In each two year cycle just 12 Kingsmead students are able to be selected, ideally with an equal mix of boys and girls from Years 9 and 10.
 Our students are partnered with students from Kitwe.
-We are now in our ninth exchange which is running from 2015-2017.
-The Zambian students and teachers will travel to the UK to stay with their host families in July 2016.
-In July 2017 our students and teachers will make the return visit staying with their partners.
+We are now in our tenth exchange which is running from 2017-2019.
+The Zambian students and teachers will travel to the UK to stay with their host families in July 2018.
+In July 2019 our students and teachers will make the return visit staying with their partners.
 Each visit lasts approximately two weeks.
 By staying with partners in their homes students really do become part of the family and gain a stronger insight into the differences and similarities in culture and lifestyle.